 Winners will receive up to DKK 5 million towards realising their exhibition idea.

-the Vision Exhibition Award
+Previous winners of the Vision Exhibition Award

 What potential does art and museums have in an era where all individuals are constantly faced by demands for self-optimisation, agility and robustness?
 This question forms the hub of the exhibition project Work it out!, which focuses on modern working life.
 As part of this project, KUNSTEN Museum of Modern Art will invite local workplaces to enter the museum, becoming active parts of the exhibition, and will also move museum activities out into workplaces in Aalborg.
 The exhibition is scheduled to open in the autumn of 2020.

 In most art exhibitions, visitors will find art arranged in accordance with various established principles from the field of art history – such as chronology or genre.
 But what happens to the visitors’ art experience when the art is arranged according to different principles?
 When they are organised based on the outlook of physicists, artists or biologist, forming part of a ‘wunderkammer’ in which works of art are just one part of a teeming wealth of objects and artefacts that usually belong to settings outside of art museums?
 Esbjerg Art Museum explores this issue with three Wunderkammer exhibitions, all of them based on visual arts from the 20th and 21st centuries.
 Extending across three years, the intention is to create three individual exhibitions that will eventually form the basis of a new format for displaying the museum’s own collection.
 The first exhibition in the series will open in the autumn of 2018.

 2016 – Artist group Sisters Hope and Den Frie Udstillingsbygning for the exhibition 'Sisters Academy – The Boarding School'